Monarchism in Georgia: Current debate

+Recent events

 The debate on a constitutional monarchy was revitalized with the political crisis that emerged in Georgia late in 2007.
 The October 7, 2007 sermon of Catholicos-Patriarch Ilia II, the popular head of the Georgian Orthodox Church, gave an impetus to a renewed political debate.
-The patriarch, who has always sympathized with the idea of constitutional monarchy, said, during his Sunday service at the Cathedral of the Holy Trinity, that the restoration of the royal dynasty was a "desirable dream of the Georgian people".
+The patriarch, who always sympathized with the idea of constitutional monarchy, said, during his Sunday service at the Cathedral of the Holy Trinity, that the restoration of the royal dynasty was a "desirable dream of the Georgian people".
 He also emphasized that if the people of Georgia chose this model of governance, "a candidate to the crown should be selected among representatives of the royal dynasty, and he should be suitably raised to be King from childhood."

 The Patriarch's sermon gave an unexpected continuation to the political crisis in Georgia.
-Although the Patriarch's sympathies towards the monarchy are not something new for the regular parish to hear, several opposition parties immediately seized on the opportunity to advance their slogan "Georgia without a President", a reference to the model of parliamentary rule advocated by the Georgian opposition.
+Although the Patriarch's sympathies towards the monarchy were not something new for the regular parish to hear, several opposition parties immediately seized on the opportunity to advance their slogan "Georgia without a President", a reference to the model of parliamentary rule advocated by the Georgian opposition.
 Many politicians expressed their support to a constitutional monarchy, with a transitional stage in the form of a parliamentary republic.
+The leader of opposition party The Way of Georgia, Salome Zourabichvili said in October 2007, "I have always been a supporter of constitutional monarchy as the right form for Georgia.
+But, this issue needs to be resolved after the elections in the country.
+Right now, the main thing is to get the country out of the turmoil and prepare for the next elections, and then [we can] decide whether we need the institution of the president.
+Personally, I think that the presidential republic does not [have justification] in our country and we need to think about switching to a system of constitutional monarchy."